qwaneu/qwaneu.github.io/_drafts/stigmergy-writeup.md

 * (working with it leads to) Shared understanding
 * (helps in) Finding your way around
 * (helps in) Understanding the Bigger Picture
 * Corporate standard by example.
-This requiered some
+This required some

 ### Bad code